floydwch/kaggle-cli/README.md

 ```

 ## Usage
-Please note that you must accept the competition rules before running your commands.
+Please note that you **must accept the competition rules** on the competition's page before running your commands.

 ### Submit